 Look back at situations where you found it difficult to say no. Analyze what made it challenging and think about how you could have handled it differently.
 Learning from past experiences helps you improve your refusal skills for future interactions.

 Improving refusal skills is crucial for personal self-actualization and well-being.
-By understanding your boundaries, practicing clear communication, and being assertive, you can effectively say no without guilt or resentment.
+By comprehending your boundaries, practicing clear communication, and being assertive, you can effectively say no without guilt or resentment.
 These skills protect your mental health and improve your ability to make decisions that align with your values and priorities.

 Watch and Read!